-To put it simply, a hearing test is used to determine the sensitivity of a person’s hearing.
+To put it simply, a hearing test is a vital tool used to determine the sensitivity of a person’s hearing.
 Based on the test result, audiologists and ENTs will evaluate whether therapy is needed, and if so, what would be most beneficial for the patient.
 Ideally hearing tests aren’t just performed when someone is experiencing perceived problems with their hearing, but also as a routine measure for early intervention.

 Testing the hearing of newborn babies is now a regular part of the clinical assessment.
 Identifying hearing loss early ensures interventions can be implemented from a very young age, assisting with the development of language, speech, and communication skills.

 Regular hearing tests, screenings and check-ups should also be part of every adult’s health regime.
-Unfortunately, most adults don’t tend to seek out a hearing test until they become aware of a problem, despite recommendations that all adults under 50 should have their hearing checked at least once a decade, and following this, on an annual basis.1
+Unfortunately, most adults don’t tend to seek out a hearing test until they become aware of a problem, despite recommendations that all adults under 50 should have their hearing checked at least once a decade, and following this, on an annual basis.

 Preparing for the audiometric test

 Prior to performing an audiometry test, it’s recommended that an otoscopic examination is carried out to check the condition of the outer ear and the tympanic membrane (ear drum).
 Otoscopy will help detect whether there is a tympanic membrane perforation, stenosis, cerumen (ear wax) or foreign bodies within the ear canal.
 For complete accuracy, audiometric tests should be carried out on clean ear canals to ensure the sound can reach the middle ear without any restrictions.

 Before the test, the patient is often asked to complete a questionnaire regarding their medical history, any previous noise exposure, and any current symptoms they may be experiencing.